 Digitized backfiles of art and architecture magazines and trade publications from the 20th century.
 Covering sub-disciplines from fine and applied arts to interior design, industrial design, and landscape gardening.
 Issues are scanned from cover to cover in high resolution color and presented in page image format with fully searchable text.
 Includes each issue from volume 1, issue 1, up to a termination point of 2005 or 2015 (the latter for publications added more recently to the database).
 Due to the rarity of some original print volumes, there are small gaps (issues or pages) in some publications.

 Primary sources covering American art and artists, including diaries, letters, manuscripts, photographs, films, audio recordings, video recordings, and oral histories documenting the history of the visual arts in America.
+Part of the Smithsonian Institution.

 Scholarly journals, magazines, and books covering the history of the world from 1400 to the present (excluding the history of the United States and Canada, which are covered in America: History and Life).